-Defined contribution pension: You and your employer can both pay into your pension, and the pension supplier invests the money to give you a retirement income.
+A defined contribution pension: You and your employer both pay into your pension, and the money is invested to give you a retirement income.

-Defined benefit pension: Your employer guarantees the amount you get and calculates it by your length of service and how much your salary is when you retire.
+A defined benefit pension: Your employer guarantees the amount you get and calculates it by your length of service and how much you’re paid as a salary.

 Your employer guarantees you a minimum income when you retire, like a defined benefit pension, and you and your employer contribute to your pension fund, like a defined contribution pension.

-You can find out how much your employer should be contributing into your pension in our auto enrolment guide.
+You can find out more about how much your employer should be contributing to your pension in our auto-enrolment guide.

 You and your employer can both make contributions, but your employer has to make sure there is enough money to give you a pension based on your final salary.

 This means your employer will have to make up the difference when you retire if there is not enough money in the pension fund.